Eternalyze0/smooth_reinits/README.md

 The last layer is injected with noise that decays over time.
 Good performance on cartpole is achieved despite epsilon being set to zero.

+Alternatively the middle layer is injected with (large!) noise that never decays and a skip connection is added.

 ## dqn_last_layer_decay.py

 <img width="640" height="480" alt="image" src="https://github.com/user-attachments/assets/2648a262-eb37-485f-8995-77505a60d0b5" />